balena-io/docs/pages/reference/OS/secure-boot-and-full-disk-encryption/overview.md

 # Secure Boot and Full Disk Encryption

-\{{ $names.company.upper \}}’s secure boot and full disk encryption feature addresses two critical aspects of device security.
+Balena’s secure boot and full disk encryption feature addresses two critical aspects of device security.
 Secure boot ensures that only trusted software can run on the device, while full disk encryption safeguards data at rest by preventing unauthorized access to the contents of storage media.

 Given the diversity of hardware platforms that \{{ $names.os.lower \}} targets, it was essential to design a flexible framework capable of integrating device-specific secure boot mechanisms.